 “Intelligent dating is dating successfully, being selective about who you date, hanging out and having fun, remaining steady through the natural highs and lows of romance, and keeping your own standards.
 Brainless dating is dating ineffectively, dating anyone who has a pulse, becoming centered on your girlfriend or boyfriend, having your heart broken repeatedly, and doing what everyone else seems to be doing.”

 Studies indicate that many of today’s teens are taking dating far too seriously.
 One out of three teenage girls report experiencing physical violence from a dating partner, yet many of them stay in the relationship stating, “But I love him,” or “A bad relationship is better than no relationship at all.”
 Instead of understanding that teen dating is about meeting many different people and that breaking up is not a sign of failure, they get caught up in believing they will find Mr. or Mrs. Right in high school.
-Truth be known, very few people actually marry their high school sweetheart.
+Truthfully, very few people actually marry their high school sweetheart.

 Covey gives teens and parents six guidelines for intelligent dating, which would be great jumping off points for discussion: